vasylvarynkiv/SwaggerLume/README.md

 Migrate from 2.0 to 3.0 or 5.5
 ============
-- Remove `config/swagger-lume.php` file (make a copy if needed)
+- Remove `config/swagger-lumen.php` file (make a copy if needed)
-- Remove `public/vendor/swagger-lume` directory
+- Remove `public/vendor/swagger-lumen` directory
-- Remove `resources/views/vendor/swagger-lume` directory
+- Remove `resources/views/vendor/swagger-lumen` directory
-- Run `swagger-lume:publish` to publish new swagger-ui view and configuration
+- Run `swagger-lumen:publish` to publish new swagger-ui view and configuration
-- Edit your `config/swagger-lume.php` file
+- Edit your `config/swagger-lumen.php` file

 Swagger-php